-This algorithm finds all the occurrences of the pattern in the text.
-The improvement process for the Brute-Force algorithm within the proposed (Start-to-End) algorithm does not require performing preprocessing for the pattern as the other algorithms that has improved the Brute-Force algorithm.
+The proposed algorithm finds all the occurrences of the pattern in the text.
+The improvement process for the Brute-Force algorithm within the proposed (Start-End-Mid) algorithm does not require performing preprocessing for the pattern as the other algorithms that have improved the Brute-Force algorithm do.
 Table 1 summaries the algorithms that has improved the brute-force algorithm with their time complexity.